Headshot Guide: Tips and Prep

 Do some research.
 Seriously

 You want to make sure that your photographer is the right fit for you.
-Make sure you look at their work, and pick someone whose aesthetic speaks to you.
+Make sure you look at their work, and pick someone whose work speaks to you.
 The more jazzed you are about the photographer you’re working with, the better your images will come out!

 Once you’ve decided and booked your session…